TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/ApplyingCorePatches/Index.rst

 one composer package.
 The paths used in the patch must be relative to the packages path.

 Edit your projects main :file:`composer.json`.
-Add a section :json:`patches` within the section :json:`extra`.
-If there is no section :json:`extra` yet add one.
+Add a section `patches` within the section `extra`.
+If there is no section `extra` yet, add one.

 .. code-block:: json